ptheofan/yii2-file-upload-behavior/readme.md

+Documentation is incomplete and will add more info and examples as time allows.
+Feel free to open an issue if there's something you want to ask or add to the documentation.
+Currently it comes with a facade for the FlySystem only.
+In due time I will add also a facade for basic local filesystem

+The entire system is designed to be very customisable and extensible.
+There are a couple of points that can be (and will be) improved to make it as extensible and customisable as possible whilst keeping it sane.

 This is an example of how to configure the behavior and use it to allow users to upload their avatar.
 In this example we want to achieve the following